GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/configuration.md

 # Configuration of the CWEs Evaluation Mode #

-*This document is still under construction*

-All the needed configuration is done using the main `fett` configuration.
-When the tool is configured to run in the `evaluateSecurityTests` mode, the `evaluateSecurityTests` section in the configuration file is loaded.
-The parameters in this section are:
+When `mode` is set to `evaluateSecurityTests` in the `functionality` section, the following sections are loaded:
+- `target`: The target's settings as explained in [targets.md](../base/targets.md).
+- `common`: The common settings as explained in [configuration.md](../base/configuration.md).
+- `build`: The compiler/linker settings as explained in [configuration.md](../base/configuration.md).
+These could be ignored as explained in the [`customizedCompiling` section](#customize-compiling).
+- `evaluateSecurityTests`: The main settings for controlling this mode ([details](#main-mode-settings)).
+- `customizedScoring`: Loaded if `useCustomScoring` is enabled ([details](#customize-scoring)).
+- `customizedCompiling`: Loaded if `useCustomCompiling` is enabled ([details](#customize-compiling)).
+- `${vulClass}`: Each vulnerability class has a section for its specific settings ([details](#vulnerability-classes)).

+Additionally, The directory [configSecurityTests](../../configSecurityTests) contains an INI file for each vulnerability class.
+These control the selective CWEs testing and the self-assessment modes ([details](#vulnerability-classes)).
+Also, please note that the utility [configCWEs.py](../../utils/configCWEs.py) can be used to manipulate these files in a convenient way.

+Moreover, some of the SSITH TA-1 teams require specific and known compiling and scoring customization.
+These are briefly summarized at the [end of this document](#ssith-ta-1-teams).

+## Main Mode Settings

+The parameters of this section are:
   - `vulClasses`: A list of the vunerability classes to be executed, contained by square brackets and comma separated.
-Choose among the NIST list: *bufferErrors, PPAC, resourceManagement, informationLeakage, numericErrors*.
-The names follow [attachment 3 of the
-    SSITH BAA](https://www.ntsc.org/assets/uploads/HR001117S0023.pdf).
-When a `$vulClass` is included, its configuration section is loaded as well.
-Please note that the classes *codeInjection* and *cryptoErrors* are yet to be implemented.
+Choose among the [SSITH CWEs list](./ssithCWEsList.md): *bufferErrors, PPAC, resourceManagement, informationLeakage, numericErrors, hardwareSoC, injection*.
+When a `${vulClass}` is included, its configuration section is loaded as well ([details](#vulnerability-classes )).
-  - `useCustomCWEsConfigsPath`: If disabled, then the `.ini` files in [./configSecurityTests](./configSecurityTests) will be used by default, which we reference as `${CWEsConfigs}` in the rest of this document.
+  - `useCustomCWEsConfigsPath`: If enabled, then instead of loading --if needed-- the vulnerability classes INI files from [configSecurityTests](../../configSecurityTests), the tool will look for these INI files inside `pathToCustomCWEsConfigs`.
+We refer to the chosen path for the INI files as `${CWEsConfigs}` from this point onwards.
   - `pathToCustomCWEsConfigs`: The path containing the CWEs config files in case `useCustomCWEsConfigsPath` is enabled.
-  - `useCustomScoring`: Configure the scoring methods as instructed in the parameters in the `[customizedScoring]` section.
-More details are in the scoring section in this document.
+  - `useCustomScoring`: Configure the scoring methods as instructed by the parameters in the [`customizedScoring` section](#customize-scoring).
-  - `useCustomCompiling`: Configure the compilation flow as instructed in the parameters in the `[customizedCompiling]` section.
-More details are in the compiling section in this document.
+  - `useCustomCompiling`: Configure the tests compilation as instructed by the parameters in the [`customizedCompiling` section](#customize-compiling).
-  - `FreeRTOStimeout`: How long to wait for a FreeRTOS non-interactive test to terminate.
+  - `FreeRTOStimeout`: How long to wait for a FreeRTOS test to terminate before interrupting it and labeling it as timeout.

-Regarding each vulnerability class section, it is worth mentioning that:
-  - `useSelfAssessment`: If enabled, then instead of running tests for this class, the scores will be loaded from the `.ini` configuration files in `${CWEsConfigs}`.
-This is useful in calculating the security figure of merit (TBD), especially in case of incremental runs.
-  - `runAllTests`: Either run all the existing tests to this class, or use the customized `${CWEsConfigs}/$vulClass.ini` to choose which ones to run.
-Note that you can use the utility [configSecurityTests/configCWEs.py](./configSecurityTests/configCWEs.py) to configure the desired `$vulClass.ini` automatically.
-This utility can be used to enable, disable, or toggle all or selected CWE tests.
-Note that is non-applicable to buffer errors.
-For `bufferErrors`, customizing which tests to run is done using `useCustomErrorModel` instead.
-More details are provided in [constrainBufferErrors.md](./constrainBufferErrors.md).
-  - `test_<parameterName>`: Any parameter that starts with the prefix `test_` is a test related parameter.
-  - `randomizeParameters`: If this is enabled, then all the tests related parameters values are ignored for this vulnerability class, and the tests will use randomized values instead.
-[Not yet implemented]
+  - `runUnixMultitaskingTests`: If enabled, the tool will re-run supported test parts in parallel and score them against the sequential test run.
+It will report a score as the percentage of CWE scores that matched between both runs.
+You can limit the number of processes spawned by limiting the number of enabled tests or the number of instances per part configured by the value of `instancesPerTestPart`.
+The multitasking tests only support buffer errors, resource management, information leakage, and numeric errors classes.
+Please note that this option only affects Unix OSes and is ignored for FreeRTOS.
+  - `instancesPerTestPart`: The number of instances of each test part to be spawned as separate processes when running multitasking tests.

-## Customize Results Scoring
+## Customize Scoring

-FETT has a default scoring mechanism that varies depending on the class, test, or even the OS on which the test is being run.
-However, if the `useCustomScoring` setting is switched on, the `[customizedScoring]` section can be configured to do any of the
+The tool has a default scoring mechanism that varies depending on the class, test, or even the OS on which the test is being run.
+if the `useCustomScoring` setting is switched on, the `[customizedScoring]` section can be configured to do any of the
 following:
 - Score based on a certain set of user-defined keywords on STDOUT.
 Fill `stdoutKeywords` accordingly.
-- Score based on a certain set of user-defined keywords on the output of GDB.
+- Score based on a certain set of user-defined keywords on the output of GDB (not compatible with QEMU).
 Fill `gdbKeywords` accordingly.
 These can include signals such as SIGTRAP or SEGFAULT.
 - Score based on a certain set of checkpoints.
 These checkpoints could be system functions, methods, interrupts, or exceptions.
 Fill `funcCheckpoints` accordingly.
+(Please note that more than a single checkpoint might cause issues depending on the platform limitations).
 - Score based on the value of a specific memory location.
-Use `memAddress` to specify the address, and `memResetValue` with a reset value that mean no-violation, and then `memViolationValues` with the list of violating values. `[*]` may used as the wild value for the violation values list, and thus any value not equal to `memResetValue` would be considered as a violation detection.
+Use `memAddress` to specify the address, and `memResetValue` with a reset value that means no-violation, and then `memViolationValues` with the list of violating values. `[*]` may be used as the wild value for the violation values list, and thus any value not equal to `memResetValue` would be considered as a violation detection.
 - Score based on a user-defined python module.
 This is chosen by